-The Company issued €25,000,000 4.15% Unsecured Bonds to the general public by virtue of prospectus dated 15 November 2018 and approved by the Listing Authority on the same date.
+During the previous period the Company issued EUR25,000,000 4.15% Unsecured Bonds to the general public by virtue of prospectus dated 15 November 2018 and approved by the Listing Authority on the same date.
 The unsecured bonds are redeemable on 15 December 2028, subject to early redemption at the option of the Company on 15 December 2023, 15 December 2024, 15 December 2025, 15 December 2026 or 15 December 2027 subject to the Company giving the Bondholders at least 60 days' notice in writing.

 Interest is payable annually on 15 December.
-Phoenicia Malta Limited and Phoenicia Hotel Company Limited have provided a Corporate Guarantee in favour of the bondholder, of which further information is contained in Annex II of the Securities Note forming part of the Prospectus, as Guarantors.
+Phoenicia Malta Limited and Phoenicia Hotel Company Limited have provided a Corporate Guarantee in favour of the bondholders, of which further information is contained in Annex II of the Securities Note forming part of the Prospectus, as Guarantors.